| Ch 6 -- The C and C++ Programming Languages

 whereas when they write object-oriented code, they create data objects that can be

+requested to perform actions on or with regard to themselves.
 Thus, a C function receives one or more values as input, transforms or acts upon

 those values in some way, and returns a result.
 If the values that are passed include